Chabloz/WsMini/docs/api/WSServerPubSub.md

   - `hookSub` (function, optional): Hook called before subscribing a client.
 MUST return `true` to accept the subscription or `false` to reject it.
 Default: `(client, wsServer) => true`
   - `hookSubPost` (function, optional): Hook called after a successful subscription.
 Errors thrown in this hook are logged but do not affect the subscription.
 Default: `(client, wsServer) => null`
   - `hookUnsub` (function, optional): Hook called before unsubscribing a client.
 Default: `(client, wsServer) => null`
+  - `hookUnsubPost` (function, optional): Hook called after a successful unsubscription.
+Errors thrown in this hook are logged but do not affect the unsubscription.
+Default: `(client, wsServer) => null`

 **Returns:** `boolean` - `true` if channel was added successfully, `false` if channel already exists